JoaoPedroHenriquesB/JoaoPedroHenriquesB/README.md

 👀 I’m interested in Front-End, Back-End, and FullStack development

-🌱 I’m currently learning Python, HTML, and CSS, and soon diving into JavaScript and frameworks
+🌱 I’m currently learning Java, Python, HTML, and CSS, and soon diving into JavaScript and frameworks

 💻 I’m working on becoming a FullStack developer, mastering both Front-End and Back-End